demisto/content/Packs/Anomali_ThreatStream/Integrations/AnomaliThreatStreamv3/README.md

 | ThreatStream.PassiveDNS.FirstSeen | String | The first seen date.
 The date format is: YYYYMMDDThhmmss, where "T" denotes the start of the value
 for time, in UTC time. |
 | ThreatStream.PassiveDNS.LastSeen | String | The last seen date.
 The date format is: YYYYMMDDThhmmss, where "T" denotes the start of the value
-for time, in UTC time. |
+for time in UTC time. |

 #### Command Example